-I received this book for free from BookSprout in exchange for an honest review.
+I received this book for free from BookSprout to facilitate my review.
 This does not affect my opinion of the book or the content of my review.A Witchy Business by Danica Britton

 Published by Independently Published on July 9, 2018

 Genres: Cozy Mystery, Fantasy, Mystery & Detective, Paranormal

 The small town of Abbott Cove holds a secret...It's home to the Grant family of witches!
 Harper Grant is happy working at Archie's Diner as she tries her best to avoid the attentions of the town's gossips.However, when a body turns up during Abbott Cove's annual festival, she begins to understand her family isn't the only one hiding secrets.With the help of the new swoon-worthy police officer, Joe McGrady, Harper finds herself on the trail of the perpetrator.
 Will Harper uncover the killer's identity before it's too late?A Witchy Business is the first book in the Harper Grant Mystery series.